 Like all umbrella rides, Cars!
 Cars! featured dozens of lights all over the vehicles.
 The central umbrella supports featured fluorescent bulbs with plastic sleeves in varied colors.

 The most loved and reviled feature of the ride was the vehicles "horn" buttons which made a loud buzzing noise to the delight of the young riders and the irritation of the ride's operator and waiting parents.
-Ride operators had the ability to turn he buzzer feature off, but often the parents would complain about their children's disappointment.

 When the Ride-a-Rama section was removed to make way for the new park entrance in 1976, the ride was moved to the new Kiddie Kingdom area and renamed The Jackson 500.
 In 1979 the ride was moved to a new location within Kiddie Kingdom and renamed again, this time becoming the Happy Hotrods.